 Team Arkema Lalou Multi

 Under the aegis of Lalou Roucayrol, Team Arkema Lalou Multi combines a passion for sailing, innovation, and a quest for performance.
-But the team spirit that inspires the skipper is also one of sharing.
+The team spirit that inspires the skipper is also one of sharing.
 Indeed, Lalou is passing on all his expertise to sailing rising star Quentin Vlamynck, recruit in Team Arkema Lalou Multi.

 Lalou Roucayrol, passionate about the sea